hmis-tools/hmis-api-server/INSTALL.md

 	```

-2. To initialize and update the schema, run the following command in the `pom.xml` directory
+4. To initialize and update the schema, run the following command in the `pom.xml` directory

 	```shell
 	  $> mvn clean compile flyway:migrate
 	```

-3. Configure the code base to work with your schema by creating and populating the `src/main/resources/hibernate.cfg.xml` file.
+5. Configure the code base to work with your schema by creating and populating the `src/main/resources/hibernate.cfg.xml` file.

+	* The schema name, username, and password entered in this file must match those created in steps 1 and 2

 	```shell
 	  $> cp src/main/resources/hibernate.cfg.xml.example src/main/resources/hibernate.cfg.xml